 I’d say I’m pretty bear aware.
 Black bears were a pretty everyday sight growing up on the West Coast of British Columbia.
 In fact, as kids, we used to go watch them at the dump as an after dinner adventure (back when we had open garbage dumps).
 Not too smart, but hey, it was the 70s!
 I make no claim to being politically or environmentally correct in that decade, as evidenced by the photos of me in 1975 in my orange and brown plaid polyester bell bottoms and orange turtleneck, but I digress… We also used to wake up to round paw prints on our basement windows.
 So yes, bears were a pretty common occurrence.
-And we didn’t think much about bear safety or any wildlife safety, for that matter.
+And we didn’t think much about bear safety or any wildlife safety

 But something has changed.
 I don’t remember ever hearing about black bear maulings growing up.
 Maybe we were sheltered from the news, but I really don’t think so.

 Now, just this past week, there have been 3 black bear attacks on grown adults here in British Columbia, one of them lethal, another almost so.
 Highly unusual.
 There are always a few “bear attacks” each spring, summer and fall as a result of people feeding bears (on purpose or not) or coming across young males feeding or mama bears and their babes, but they seem particularly numerous this year and there seems to be more incidents of bears stalking people.
 So what’s going on?
 More people out in the bush, hiking and camping and exploring?
 Absolutely?
 More people moving to or visiting rural areas that are’s familiar with the ways of bears?
 Possibly.